 - 7.7.
 Cash and cheque payments are not encouraged at any Trust school.
 In the event that a parent is unable to make an on-line payment, they should be advised to contact the Director of Finance & HR directly to arrange payment.
 On the rare occasion that cash and cheques are received in schools they must be kept in a safe prior to banking.
-There should be no requirement for school staff to visit the bank, however if necessary, banking should take place every week or more frequently if the sums collected exceed the £10,000 insurance limit. - 7.8.
+There should be no requirement for school staff to visit the bank, however if necessary, banking should take place every week or more frequently if the sums collected exceed the money limit value as set out in Appendix A 'Record of Financial Responsibility'. - 7.8.
 Monies collected must be banked in their entirety in UnitySP bank account.
 The Central Finance team are responsible for preparing reconciliations between the sums collected, the sums deposited at the bank and the sums posted to the accounting system.
 The reconciliations must be prepared promptly after each month end and must be reviewed and certified by the Director of Finance & HR.